The birth of Egypt

-This profound feeling of REBIRTH guided the shamans who seeded this wisdom for future generations.
+During an eclipse, this profound feeling of REBIRTH guided the shamans who seeded this wisdom for future generations.
 While this golden age has been washed away, its influences are still apparent when we look to the heavens.
 Once upon a time, Leo and Aquarius brought together “big heart” and “big mind” as polarities on opposite sides of the zodiac.
-This best of both worlds once resulted in a playful, generous culture with an inquisitive nature.
+This union of fire and water once resulted in a playful, generous culture with an inquisitive nature.

 Diametrical signs are really like two sides of the same coin—they are concerned with identical issues but are just oriented in opposite directions.
 Both houses are concerned with creativity, progress and expression yet approach them quite differently: Leo deals with these issues from a PERSONAL standpoint while Aquarius addresses these concerns from a COLLECTIVE point of view.
 As we enter this new age we will revisit many of the same dramas from our past albeit from a contrary perspective.

-Over 11,000 years ago Egypt was subject to the great deluges.
-The glaciers were melting and the Earth was coming to life after a long ice age—it was a time of rebirth and renewal.
-This was due to the new active cycle of the Sun which would even result in the Nile changing direction.
-These torrential rains would also leave their erosional legacy around the Sphinx enclosure and reveal that this monument was built before the pyramids.
-It was a time of profound conjunction between Leo and Aquarius: for “barbarians” to have measured time in this monumental way takes a level of sophistication that boggles the mind.
+Over 11,000 years ago Egypt was subject to the deluges.
+The glaciers were melting and the Earth was coming to life after a long ice age—it was a time of rebirth.
+This was due to the new active cycle of the Sun which would even result in the Nile flowing north and not west.
+These torrential rains would also leave their erosional legacy around the Sphinx enclosure and imply that it was built before the pyramids.
+For “barbarians” to have measured time in this way takes a level of sophistication that boggles the mind.

-Above: Seshat was built at a time of extreme precipitation and climate change
+Above: the Sphinx was built at a time of extreme precipitation and climate change

-Although the shamanic vision of Seshat was eventually obscured, this era was a high water mark in human history because the wisdom of the Milky Way informed the Nile directly.
+Although the fertile legacy of Egypt was eventually obscured, this era was a high water mark in human history because the wisdom of the Milky Way informed the Nile directly.
 During this golden age of the Shemsu Hor, the river temples were mapped and the gods were named.
-Where there had only been forts or ports in various parts of the country, now there emerged towns with their own unique influences.
-Egypt matured as a scientific, cultural and spiritual centre and began to develop priest, merchant and military classes.
+Where there had only been forts or ports in parts of the country, now there emerged towns with their own unique influences.
+Egypt matured as a cultural, trading and spiritual centre and began to develop artistic, mercantile and religious classes.

 Four Sothic cycles later in 3,281 BCE this pre-dynastic period would come to an end and Egypt would take its first steps towards unification.
-As the First Dynasty emerged however, the gods themselves would be muddied as the Nile deviated from the Milky Way—even the Sphinx would devolve from a leopardess to a lion.
-The Feast of the Tail would obscure the real reason why pharaohs were depicted this way as esoteric Egypt slowly became exoteric Egypt.
-Over thousands of years the climate transitioned from wet to dry and the country became a caricature of itself.
+As the First Dynasty emerged however, the gods themselves would be muddied as the Nile deviated from the Milky Way.
+As esoteric Egypt became exoteric Egypt, the climate transitioned from wet to dry and the culture moved from matriarchal to patriarchal.
+Eventually, the country became a caricature of itself.
 As John Anthony West put it: